Can You Charge More For Your Therapy Services?

 Are You Wondering How to ETHICALLY JUSTIFY Raising Your Fees?

-I recently coached a therapist through an exploration exercise, that I believe will be super helpful for you, if you’re looking to raise your feestoo.
+We did a conversation I’ll share below because I believe it will be super helpful for you if you’re looking to increase your revenue, too.

-In almost every city — I suggest part timers should have a goal to generate $5k-ish a month (10-12 billable hrs per week )
+(I shared how in almost every city — I suggest part-timers should have a goal to generate $5k-ish a month (10-12 billable hrs per week )

 ME: “how can we help ya?